-The current list of WHO-approved vaccines is available online.
+The current list of WHO-approved vaccines (PDF) is available online.
 A vaccine is approved if “Finalized” appears in the column called “Status of Assessment.”

 All health information requirements must be presented in English or accompanied by a translation.
 Students who require the translation of documents can use one of the many translation services available on the internet.

 Faculty and staff may order COVID-19 safety supplies online.
 The process is the same as ordering office supplies.